vatesfr/xen-orchestra/CONTRIBUTING.md

 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/vatesfr/xen-orchestra/issues?q=label%3Abug).
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+  - OS, platform and version (Windows, Linux, macOS, x86, ARM)
   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?
+  - And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?